• Home

 48. In personam - A legal proceeding directed against a specific individual.

-Explanation: Refers to a legal action or proceeding that is targeted or directed specifically against a particular individual to establish personal rights or obligations.
+Explanation: Refers to a legal action or proceeding targeted or directed specifically against a particular individual to establish personal rights or obligations.

-49. Innuendo - Spoken words that are defamatory because they have a double meaning.
+49. Innuendo - Spoken, defamatory words because they have a double meaning.

 Explanation: Refers to a statement or remark that implies a defamatory meaning or intention through indirect or veiled language.